 9.2.
 Taxes.
 All fees are exclusive of applicable federal, state, local or other taxes (“Taxes”).
 You're responsible for all applicable Taxes, and we'll charge Taxes in addition to the fees for the Services when required to do so.
 If you're exempt from Taxes, you must provide us with a valid tax exemption certificate (we reserve the right to determine whether a certificate is valid).
 Tax exemption will only apply from and after the date we receive such documentation.
 If Knowbly has a legal obligation to pay or collect indirect Taxes (such as value-added tax or goods and services tax) on the sale to you under the laws of your country (where you are established, have a permanent address or usually reside), you shall be liable for payment of any such indirect Taxes.
 Where Knowbly does not have a legal obligation to pay or collect indirect Taxes on a sale of Paid Services to you, you may be required to self-assess those Taxes under the applicable laws of your country (where you are established, have a permanent address or usually reside).

 9.3.
 Automatic Subscription Renewals.
 To ensure uninterrupted service, we'll automatically bill you for certain Paid Services from the date you submit your initial payment and on each renewal period thereafter until cancellation.
 Your renewal period will be equal in time to the renewal period of your current subscription.
 For example, if you're on a monthly subscription plan, each billable renewal period will be for one (1) month.
 We’ll automatically charge you the applicable amount using the payment method you have on file with us.
 We’ll let you know in advance if you’re purchasing a Paid Service that includes auto-renewal payments.
-You can disable auto-renewal at any time via the Services or by contacting Customer Care.
+You can disable auto-renewal at any time via the Services or by contacting Account Management.

 9.4.
 Refunds.
 While you may cancel any Paid Services at any time, you won't be issued a refund except in our sole discretion, or if legally required.
 We offer a free trial so you can try out your website subscription.
 Please note applicable statutory rights of cancellation may not result in a refund, as we do not charge for this trial period.